Citigroup shuns digital webcast for its shareholder meeting

 A Citigroup spokesman declined to comment.

-JPMorgan Chase & Co, Bank of American Corp, Goldman Sachs Group Inc, and Morgan Stanley make their meetings available through the Internet or telephone lines.
+JPMorgan Chase & Co (JPM.N), Bank of American Corp (BAC.N), Goldman Sachs Group Inc (GS.N), and Morgan Stanley (MS.N) make their meetings available through the Internet or telephone lines.

 Analysts say Wells Fargo, which does not provide a webcast, has less to explain to investors than the others because it is less complex and does not have a big investment banking business.